sCrypt-Inc/scryptTS-docs/docs/how-to-deploy-and-call-a-contract/how-to-customize-a-contract-tx.md

 }
 ```

-You may visit the [full code](https://github.com/sCrypt-Inc/boilerplate/blob/cf3ea45a11/src/contracts/auction.ts#L129-L178) for more details.
+You may visit the [full code](https://github.com/sCrypt-Inc/boilerplate/blob/f63c37038a03bc51267e816d9441969d3e1d2ece/src/contracts/auction.ts#L130-L172) for more details.

 ## Notes

 Please be aware that each of these tx builders should only create an **unsigned** transaction.
-You need to sign it later if necessary before broadcasting.
+If required, the transaction gets signed automatically in a later step prior to broadcasting.

 Also, your customized tx must satisfy all of the called `@method`'s assertions.